gavr-games/lords/README.md

 - to run command inside running container `docker exec web COMMAND`
 - to login into container `docker-compose exec web /bin/bash`
 - to run command in separate container instance `docker-compose run web COMMAND`
-- to completely remove container `docker-compose kill web` + `docker-compose remove web` (it could be useful to recreate container when something went wrong).
+- to completely remove container `docker-compose kill web` + `docker-compose rm web` (it could be useful to recreate container when something went wrong).

 You can change `web` to any container name, see `docker-compose.yml`.